 Listen without judging

 This is important.
-Inpatient treatment felt like a whole new level of hell to me.
+Inpatient treatment for my eating disorder felt like a whole new level of hell to me.
 You're isolated from everything familiar and surrounded by white uniforms — who I saw as ever-present hawks monitoring and just waiting for me to do or say something that would justify more treatment, food, or meds.

 Seeing a friendly face in that unfriendly crowd meant the world to me, reminding me that my life was waiting for me outside.
 Reminding me that I have something I'm fighting for.